DanielErikssonCoder/yh-java-assignment-5-memberclub-javafx/README.md

 **Custom Styling**
 - AtlantaFX NordDark theme as base
-- 958 lines of custom CSS for professional look
+- Custom CSS for professional look
 - CSS variables for consistent colors and sizing
 - Glassmorphism effects for modern aesthetics